Quick Review Video:

 It weighs 45lbs, which is the Olympic standard for barbells.
 Other barbells below $120 weigh much less.
 Some of them weigh as low as 34lbs and have a low weight-bearing capacity.
 They are shorter in length too.
 Titan Fitness definitely stands out here by providing a barbell that meets the industry standards and yet doesn’t make you burn a hole in the pocket.

 The loading sleeves are 16”.
 They have a smooth finish and have bushings to give you a decent amount of spin for slow, controlled weight-lifting.
 The spin is not as good as CAP or Rogue bars but it is decent enough for people who are getting started with medium-level weight-lifting.
 We strongly recommend you buy barbell collars, so the plates stay tightly secured.
 Wobbling plates can affect your balance.
-If you don’t have already, here are some of the best barbell collars that you may consider.

 It has a chrome finish, which isn’t absolutely perfect.
 If you run your hands across the bar, you would feel the imperfections but be assured that you won’t get any splinters.
 The imperfections are just cosmetic, unlike the cheap Chinese products whose paint chips and leaves sharp splinters on the hands.